rusalshrestha98/chat-app/README.md

-This project is a chat application that allows users to communicate with each in real time through the Socket.io NPM library.
+This is a chat application that allows users to communicate with each in real time.

 It uses the following technologies: Node.js, Express, Websockets, HTML, and CSS.